nullikacademy/custom-lobechat/contributing/Basic/Contributing-Guidelines.md

 ## Contribution Process

-LobeChat follows the gitmoji and semantic release as our code submission and release process.
+OpenGPT follows the gitmoji and semantic release as our code submission and release process.

 ### Gitmoji